EGI-Federation/fedcloud-documentation/source/vmi.rst

   empty space can be allocated on runtime easily.

 * **DO** use compressed image formats, like qcow2 or vmdk (used in OVA) to minimize the size of the image.
-Prefered format for images in EGI is OVA as it's standarised.
+Preferred format for images in EGI is OVA as it's standardised.

 * **DO** fill with ``0`` the empty disk space of your image so when compressed it can be significantly reduced, e.g. using: